BirdeeHub/nixCats-nvim/README.md

 It is a similar process to migrating to a new neovim plugin manager.

-Use a template, (or clone or fork the repo if you want) and migrate your plugins into the flake.nix file provided.
+Use a template and put the plugin names into the flake.nix or default.nix file provided.

+You can import them from nixpkgs or straight from your inputs via a convenience overlay [:h nixCats.flake.inputs](./nix/nixCatsHelp/nixCatsFlake.txt)

 Then configure in lua.